lorenzozangari/E2MoCase/README.md

 In this repository, we provide the [E2MoCase dataset](https://arxiv.org/abs/2409.09001) and we describe the process to obtain the raw data from the [SwissDox](https://www.liri.uzh.ch/en/services/swissdox.html) platform.
 The paper is available [here](https://arxiv.org/abs/2409.09001).

-**We are continually working to further enhance the E2moCase dataset.
-Stay tuned for more updates.**
+**We are continuously refining and expanding the E2moCase dataset.
+Stay tuned for upcoming updates!**

 # Data Description